 Given how evocative and transporting smell can be, it’s puzzling that directors don’t make more use of it.
-In the Sarah Kosar’s quirky Mumburger, the aroma of grilling meat plays a large and vital part.
+In Tommo Fowler’s production of Sarah Kosar’s quirky play Mumburger, the aroma of grilling meat plays a large and vital part.

-Tiffany’s mother has just died in a car accident and she and her father are trying to process this loss while planning her funeral.
-Tiffany’s even made a special death spreadsheet.
+Tiffany’s mother has just died in a car accident.
+She and her father are trying to process this loss while also planning her funeral; Tiffany has even put together a special death spreadsheet.
 Then they discover that her mother, an ardent environmentalist and occasional eater of road kill, has a arranged a ‘digestive memorial’ so that she can nourish her family after her death.

 This central idea – the act of consumption as a way of keeping someone with you – is a potent metaphor for mourning, love and the upheaval of grief.

-Having overcome their initial disgust, Tiffany and her dad chomp on burgers made from mum meat while gradually coming to understand one another a little better.
+As Tiffany and her dad chomp on burgers made from mum-meat, having overcome their initial disgust, they gradually come to understand one another a little better.

-Tommo Fowler’s production sees them blow-torching grim little grim patties on the coffee table; Charlotte Henery’s clinical set ends up strewn with mustard, the floor splattered with semi-masticated burger.
-It’s at once satisfyingly primal and rather distracting: the smell, the mess, and the grease end up eclipsing things.
+Mess plays a big part in Fowler’s production.
+Rosie Wyatt’s Tiffany blow-torches grim little meat patties on top of the coffee table, while Charlotte Henery’s clinical set ends up strewn with mustard and splattered with semi-masticated burger.
+This is at once satisfyingly primal and also rather distracting: the smell, the mess, and the grease end up eclipsing things.

-And while Rosie Wyatt and Andrew Frame give grounded and committed performances, there feels like a gap between what they’re doing and the more heightened material.
+Wyatt and Andrew Frame give grounded and committed performances, but there feels like a gap between what they’re doing and the play’s more heightened material.

-Kosar is really good at the dad-daughter stuff – Tiffany’s dad repeatedly quotes dialogue from syrupy Steve Martin vehicle Father of the Bride – and the intricacies of parental love.
-But as tenderly drawn as their relationship is, it feels like a lot more could have been made of this strange, sad play.
+Kosar is really good at father-daughter relationships – throughout the play Tiffany’s dad repeatedly quotes from syrupy Steve Martin vehicle Father of the Bride – and the intricacies of parental love.
+But as sensitively performed and tenderly drawn as their relationship is, it feels like a lot more could have been made of this strange, sad play.

 We need your help…